 MCP server not connecting

-- Check your MCP client’s configuration file for typos
+- Check the config file for typos.

 Tools not appearing